 In this example, a Dealer Member has seven (7) netting eligible trades in the same CUSIP settling on the same day.
 Four (4) are buy trades totaling 10 Million in par value and three (3) are sell trades totaling 12 Million in par value.
 The buy and sell trades are netted down to create a single net obligation of 2 million where the Dealer Member is obligated to deliver.

 Settlement occurs after GSD has informed its Netting Members of their respective obligations (principally on the night of Trade Date in a T+1 market).
 Settlement occurs on the Fedwire system or on the books of FICC’s designated settlement banks.
 Netting Members in turn instruct their clearing bank to transfer securities to one of GSD’s two clearing banks, BNY Mellon and JP Morgan*.
 FICC, acting as a CCP, receives the securities and turns the securities to the ultimate net buyers.

-*JP Morgan has recently announced its plans to exit the government bond clearance business.
+*JP Morgan announced its plans to exit the government bond clearance business.